3/3/2014 12:00 AM

-The TEEX Water and Wastewater Program also reaches out to water systems across the nation through its “Ask the Experts” button on the website and with training videos on YouTube.
+The TEEX Water and Wastewater Program also reaches out to water systems across the nation through its “Ask the Experts” button on the website and with training videos.

 Robert P. "Bob" Britts, P. E., recently commented on a Safe Drinking Water class held at Midlands Technical College: “I got a lot of up-to-date tricks of the trade from the class and the (training) manual….Having conducted two- or three-hour classes on SDWA and CWA for governing bodies like town councils for 10 years, you were challenged to present all this material in an eight-hour session….Thank you again for a job well done.”